bxdoan/bxdoan/README.md

 <div align="center">

-> Being weak is nothing to be ashamed of… Staying weak is !!
+> To act is not necessarily compassion.
+True compassion sometimes comes from inaction.

-> — Fuegoleon Vermillion —
+> — Hinata Miyake —

 </div>